We have entered our 14th year of homeschooling this year and still absolutely love taking this educational journey with our kids.

 Additionally, keep a dictionary and thesaurus on hand, as well as Big Fat Notebooks.
 This series is built on a simple and irresistible conceit—borrowing the notes from the smartest kid in class.

-There are five books in all, and each is the only book you need for each main subject taught in middle school: Math, Science, American History, English Language Arts, and World History.
+There are a number of books in the series, and each is the only book you need for the main subjects taught in middle school:

 Full of homework helpers and a wealth of information, they add another element of learning to any study space.